Galardolind/nodeJsProject/Readme.md

 # nodeJsProject

-Watch the wiki to get more informations.
+Watch [the Wiki](https://github.com/Galardolind/nodeJsProject/wiki) to get more informations.